OSTUSA/ndriven/README.md

 NHibernate repository tests

 App.config contains the connection string used for testing.

+Take a look at the [DatabaseTestState](https://github.com/OSTUSA/ndriven/blob/master/src/Test.Integration/DatabaseTestState.cs) to see how a consistent test state is maintained in tests that use the database.
+This class is also useful for loading profile data.

 ###Test.UI.Web.Features###
 SpecFlow tests coupled with WebDriver for high level acceptance tests.